Creamy San Marzano Tomato Soup Recipe

 I think I finally kicked that colds backside !
 I’m feeling good today after two days of homemade tomato soup.
 I just wasn’t in the mood for chicken noodle soup on a hot day, but a grilled cheese sandwich and a bowl of creamy tomato soup was just what the doctor ordered at the end of the day.

-I started with a sofrito made of sweet organic Maui onions I picked up at the farmer’s market last weekend and organic root vegetables.
+I started with a sofrito made of sweet organic Maui onions I picked up at the farmer’s market last weekend and some organic root vegetables.
 Simmered that together with sweet San Marzano tomatoes and finished it with a touch of cream, some crushed red pepper flakes for a nice kick and tons of fresh basil.
 Okay, so you really don’t need the cream in here, this is a perfect vegan soup, smooth enough as it is; but in all honesty I was just craving something comforting and felt like practicing my soup art.
 I think that’s a flying Italian stallion in my soup.
 Hehehe

 And since I felt good enough to snap some photos of it I figured I might as well share it with you because sooner or later you are going to crave some real tomato soup and this one is easy breezy to make any day of the week.

 On a side note my blog won a Blog Critique from Blog Tyrant, please check it out and let me know your thoughts and suggestions.
 Even though I am technically challenged I try to make this blog better and better for you every day.